lynaghk/datomic-fuse-AOT/README.md

 *before* mounting the `proxy` then everything works fine.
 (See `src/duber/main.clj`.)

+All tests were run with Clojure 1.5.1 and datomic free 0.8.4218.

-All tests were on OS X 10.7.5 with
+On OS X 10.7.5 with

 ```
 java version "1.7.0_10"